 In a non-reactive pot, bring vinegar, tarragon, mustard seeds, lime (or lemon) juice, sugar, salt and red pepper flakes (if desired) to a boil.
 Remove from heat.

 Move jars to a clean cloth atop a countertop or table.
 Place one clove of garlic in each jar and divide dill into each jar equally.
 Pack tomatoes into each jar tightly while being careful not to crush them.
 Tuck a bay leaf into each jar.
-Carefully ladle hot pickling liquid into each jar, leaving ½-inch of headspace (the space between the liquid and the top of the jar).
+Carefully ladle hot pickling liquid into each jar, leaving 1/2 inch of headspace (the space between the liquid and the top of the jar).
 Using a bubbler or table knife, loosen air bubbles and refill to allowable headspace.

 Wipe down the rim of each jar, fit each lid and band.
 Return to water bath for 10 minutes after water returns to a boil.
 Remove and let cool for 12 hours.
 Test lids after 1 hour and refrigerate any jars that have not fully sealed.
 Label and date.
 Store in a cool, dark place.

-- 1/2 cup of olive oil
+1/2 cup extra-virgin olive oil

-- 1 tablespoon capers (optional)
+1 tablespoon capers (optional)

-In a 1-quart Mason Jar, puree 1 jar of pickled tomatoes with an immersion blender.
+In a 1-quart Mason Jar, puree the pickled tomatoes with an immersion blender.
 (If you prefer, you can puree in a blender or food processor.).
 Reduce liquid by 1/3 by heating in saucepan over medium heat.
 Return liquid to the Mason jar and then blend in a 1/2 cup of olive oil until emulsified.
 Add 1 tablespoon capers if desired.
 Use in salads, over greens and other vegetables.